-The next thing that you can increase your credit score by 100 points is to make extra payments to your debts.
+You can next increase your credit score by 100 points is to make extra payments to your debts.
 I started making extra payments to all my debts.
 I’m not sure how much that helped, but it was something that I had to do.
 I got tired of looking at those ridiculous numbers.
 Doing different side hustles was the main way that I was able to get extra money.
 If you need some ideas, check out this post titled 70+ ways to make extra money this month.

-I’m still amped at how I was able to increase my credit score by 100 points.
-I would have never thought that it would have increased by 160+ points in a few months.
+I’m still amped at how I increased my credit score by 100 points.
+I never thought it would have increased by 160+ points in a few months.
 I’m proof that even if you have thousands of dollars of debt, you can still increase your score.
 If you have a low credit score, I want you to realize that you can raise your score too.
 You just need to create a plan.
 Remember, 65% of your credit score consists of your payment history and the amounts owed.
 So make sure that you pay your bills on time.
 Don’t procrastinate like I used to do.
 There’s nothing fun about having delinquent accounts.

 Credit Sesame also goes into detail about your credit score and credit report.
 They also give you several credit recommendations.
 Those recommendations could be credit cards that you can sign up for or personal loans that can help you pay off high-interest debt.
 Did I mention that credit sesame is free to use?
 All you have to do is sign up.

 I want you to get a copy of your free credit report.
-You can get at least one free copy per year from each of the three major credit reporting agencies.
+You can get at least one free copy per year from the three major credit reporting agencies.
 The three credit bureaus are Experian, TransUnion, and Equifax.
 The reason that you should get all three of them is to compare each one.
-You want to make sure that there aren’t any inaccuracies in the credit reports.
+You want to ensure that there aren’t any inaccuracies in the credit reports.
 Make sure that all of your credit information is correct.
-That includes lenders, addresses, lines of credit and more.
+That includes lenders, addresses, lines of credit, and more.

-Once you have the credit reports open a blank excel sheet or get a pen and a piece of paper.
+Once you have the credit reports, open a blank excel sheet or get a pen and a piece of paper.
 Write down all of your bills and debts that you have.
 You should write the payment amount and the payment due dates.
-Also, notate if you are past due or not.
-From there it’s time to get to work.
+Also, note if you are past due or not.
+From there, it’s time to get to work.
 Follow the steps above and wait for your credit score to go up.

 It may not happen overnight, but your credit score will improve.
 Hopefully, you’ll be able to say that your credit score increased by 100 points in a few months.
-Below are a couple of other blog posts that will help you with your credit score.
+Below are some other blog posts that will help you with your credit score.

-What is the most that your credit score has gone up in a relatively short time?
+What are the most that your credit score has gone up in a relatively short time?
 Do you wish your score was higher?